Freycinet National Park, Tasmania

 Explore a peninsula of pink granite mountains, pure white beaches and azure bays in Freycinet National Park.

 On Tasmania’s east coast, Freycinet National Park is a place of wild beauty.
 Towering pink-hued mountains, known as the Hazards, shadow the landscape, and at their foot are the calm, blue waters of Wineglass Bay.
-Explore the picturesque Friendly Beaches, dine on an abundance of fresh seafood, and spend the night at one of Australia’s finest luxury lodges, or even rent your own private island.
+Coastal forests beckon keen hikers, while gourmands delight in local seafood and cool climate wines.
+Indulge at one of Australia’s finest luxury lodges, or even rent your own private island.